 All about type 1 diabetes.
 Diabetes mellitus - symptoms, first signs, causes, treatment, nutrition and complications of diabetes.
 Causes and pathogenesis

 Type 1 diabetes is usually diagnosed in children and young adults.
-The disease occurs when the immune system begins to destroy the islets of Langerhans - the endocrine cells of the pancreas that secrete the hormone insulin.
+The disease occurs when the immune system begins to destroy the islets of Langerhans, the endocrine cells of the pancreas that secrete the hormone insulin.
 Insulin reduces the concentration of glucose in the blood, and its deficiency leads to the development of chronic hyperglycemia, ketoacidosis and other complications.
 We talk about the causes, symptoms, complications and treatment of type 1 diabetes.

 What is type 1 diabetes

-Causes of Type 1 Diabetes
+Causes of type 1 diabetes mellitus

-Types of type 1 diabetes
+Types of diabetes mellitus type 1

 The main symptoms of type 1 diabetes include: